Posted On: January 1, 2026

 These implications for reproductive health information are a stark reminder that we need to be proactive about protecting our health data.
 Taking an online HIPAA course can empower you with the knowledge to make informed choices about the apps you use and your data's security.

-360training offers comprehensive, online HIPAA courses for business associates, healthcare workers, medical office staff, and more.
-Take a look at our complete catalog on our website to get started!
+360training offers comprehensive, online HIPAA courses for healthcare workers, medical office staff, dental offices, and mental healthcare providers.
+Check out our complete HPAA Training course catalog on our website to get started!